Hatsune Miku: Colorful Stage!: Reception

 By July 2021, Colorful Stage! had reached over 5 million users and received positive reviews.
 The game was ranked 9th on Twitter's Most Talked About Video Games list in 2021.
-In June 2022, Colorful Stage! surpassed 10 million users.
+In June 2022, Colorful Stage! surpassed 10 million users, and celebrated 15 million players as of July 2025.

 Anime

 Mini animation series

 A mini anime series titled Petit Sekai (ぷちセカ, Puchiseka) was announced during the game's first anniversary live stream.
-The anime mini-series has 10 episodes that will be broadcast through Tokyo MX and is available for free to watch through the game's official YouTube channel.
+The anime mini-series has 10 episodes that was broadcast through Tokyo MX and is available for free to watch through the game's official YouTube channel.
 The anime has the characters drawn in chibi-style, and a bit of gag-esque story that is slightly different from the original story.
 It premiered on January 13, 2022.
 Official English subtitles were made available sometime after the official premiere.

-In February 2022, episode 6, "Leo/need style", was pulled after a scene where the characters wore ganguro-like makeup and tribal-like costumes drew backlash for racism, including accusations of blackface and cultural appropriation, with an apology (in both Japanese and English) from the game's official Twitter/X account.
-The episode was re-uploaded to YouTube on March 15, 2022, with the controversial content removed.
+In February 2022, episode 6, "Leo/need Style", was pulled after a scene where the characters wore ganguro-like makeup and tribal-like costumes drew backlash for racism, including accusations of blackface and cultural appropriation, with an apology (in both Japanese and English) from the game's official Twitter/X account.
+The episode was re-uploaded to YouTube on March 15, 2022, with the controversial content removed and replaced with the characters wearing lion-themed costumes with animal printed tops of their image colors.